marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   This option is enabled by default for Microsoft Windows targets.
 This behavior can also be controlled locally by use of variable or type attributes.
-For more information, see x86 Variable Attributes and x86 Type Attributes.
+For more information, see :ref:`x86-variable-attributes` and :ref:`x86-type-attributes`.

   The Microsoft structure layout algorithm is fairly simple with the exception of the bit-field packing.